 Motorcycle accidents are among the most devastating experiences you can go through.
 The aftermath of a motorcycle crash can be stressful and overwhelming for you and your loved ones.
 After being involved in a bike crash, it is natural to wonder whether you can file a claim against the liable parties.
 As with any other personal injury claim, you only have a limited time to make your filing with the court.
-Our Miami motorcycle accident attorney at The Law Offices of Prosper Shaked invite you to keep reading as we discuss whether you can sue for a motorcycle accident after six months in Florida.
+Our Miami motorcycle accident attorney at Prosper Shaked Accident Injury Attorneys PA invite you to keep reading as we discuss whether you can sue for a motorcycle accident after six months in Florida.

 Can I Wait Six Months to Sue for a Motorcycle Accident in Florida?